PiotrDela/aspnet-resources-api/README.md

-Solution contains implementation of API and persistence layer.
+Solution contains implementation of API and persistence layer using .NET 6.

 Few assumptions:
 - Used Dapper as a simple ORM